nuclio/nuclio/README.md

 #### Triggers

-Functions can be invoked through a variety of event sources that are defined in the function (such as HTTP, RabbitMQ, Kafka, Kinesis, NATS, DynamoDB, an Iguazio Data Science Platform stream, or schedule).
+Functions can be invoked through a variety of event sources that are defined in the function (such as HTTP, RabbitMQ, Kafka, Kinesis, NATS, DynamoDB, Iguazio v3io, or schedule).
 Event sources are divided into several event classes (req/rep, async, stream, pooling), which define the sources' behavior.
 Different event sources can plug seamlessly into the same function without sacrificing performance, allowing for portability, code reuse, and flexibility.

 #### SDK